 Alternative Retirement Accounts

-Because your tax situation or income level might make the Roth IRA subpar or unviable, you can branch out into other retirement-saving options.
-Consider the following:
+Because your tax situation or income level might make the Roth IRA subpar or unviable, you may want to consider other retirement savings options.

 Bottom Line